KxSystems/docs/docs/ref/xrank.md

 ---
-title: xrank – group by value | Reference | KDB-X and q documentation
+title: xrank – group by value | Reference | kdb+ and q documentation
 description: xrank is a q keyword that groups its argument by value.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---